Western Sydney University

 Course overview

 The Graduate Certificate in Mental Health Nursing program encourages critical examination of current issues in mental health within national strategic directions for mental health care.
-Students of this program will gain an understanding of how to use the self therapeutically and the experiences of people who have mental illnesses, disorders and crises.
+Students of this program will develop an understanding of therapeutic self-awareness and the lived experiences of people who have mental illnesses, disorders and crises.
 You will have opportunities to undertake an in-depth study into mental health and mental illness relevant to your specific practice area.
-When you successfully complete this program, you may transfer to the Graduate Diploma in Mental Health Nursing.
+When you complete this program, you may transfer to the Graduate Diploma in Mental Health Nursing

 CSP Subsidised Fees Available